WADComs/WADComs.github.io/_wadcoms/Rubeus-s4u.md

 ---
 description: |
-  Rubeus' `s4u` module performs Kerberos constrained delegation attacks using the S4U2Self and S4U2Proxy protocols to impersonate users and request service tickets on their behalf.
+  Rubeus' `s4u` module performs Kerberos constrained delegation attacks using the S4U2Self and S4U2Proxy.
 This technique abuses accounts configured with delegation privileges (msDS-AllowedToDelegateTo) to impersonate any domain user and further alter the service specified since SPNs are stored in plaintext and thus access any service on the target system as any user

   Command Reference: